Accelerated Health Sciences BS / Physician Assistant MS - East Falls

 This undergraduate entry option is designed for students who have found their niche in health care as a physician assistant early in their academic career.
-Applicants to this program should have no, or less than 16 credit hours.
+Applicants with more than 15 college credits are not eligible to apply to this program.

-Transfer students with more than 16 credits will not be considered for this combined program, but are encouraged to consider applying to the BS program in Health Sciences.
+Transfer students with more than 15 college credits are encouraged to consider applying to the BS program in Health Sciences.

-Students in the 3+2 Pathway five-year program are assured a seat in the graduate portion of the BS Health Sciences/MS Physician Assistant Studies program provided they meet progression criteria set for their enrollment term.
+Students in this five-year program are assured a seat in the graduate portion of the BS Health Sciences/MS Physician Assistant program provided they meet progression criteria set for their enrollment term.

 The Pre-Professional Phase is comprised of the first six semesters of undergraduate study.
 The Pre-Professional Phase consists of medically related science and psychology prerequisite courses, along with all of the components of the College Studies Program.
 The goal is to prepare students for the Professional Phase.